ladakh permit guide foreign riders 2026

 Hanle (Zone 13)

 Open to foreigners since 2022 via Zone 13 PAP.
-Subject to real-time military clearance.
-Treat as conditional and keep itinerary flexible.
+Always subject to real-time military clearance near the LAC.
+Keep itinerary flexible with backup days.

 ⚠ PAP + Army Clearance